skip to content

 • Collegiate university – a university made up of faculties and departments in different academic subjects and Colleges.

-• Easter (summer) term – Each academic year consists of three eight-week terms (Michaelmas, Lent and Easter).
-Easter term runs from April to Mid-June.
+• Easter (summer) term – Each academic year consists of 3 x 8-week terms (Michaelmas, Lent and Easter).
+Easter term runs from April to June.

 • Fellow – a senior member of a College, elected to a particular position of authority and responsibility in relation to the academic work and government of the College.